 Any protest involving these rules must be made within 48 hours after the completion of the game, and in the case of post season games, immediately after the completion of the game.
 LACK OF COMPLIANCE WITH LOCAL RULES 5.04, 5.05, 5.06, or 5.18, WHETHER ACCIDENTAL OR DELIBERATE, WILL RESULT IN AUTOMATIC FORFEITURE IF AN APPROPRIATE PROTEST IS FILED!

-RULES PERTAINING TO ALL CAL RIPKEN JUNIOR DIVISIONS
+RULES PERTAINING TO ALL JUNIOR DIVISIONS

 Managers and coaches decorum on the field